ward/run/_posts/2023-04-16-rotterdam-marathon.md

 office.
 He said it as sort of a joke, but he was right: of all those that had run a marathon, he was the fastest.
 He added "and please don't run one".
 I can get a bit competitive about things.
 Either way, I started thinking about marathons.
-I also thought that while I do not care about the distance now, I might start caring in a few years.
+I also thought that while I do not care about the distance right now, I might start caring in a few years.
 By that time, some experience could come in handy.
 With most people only racing a marathon 2-3 times a year, building that experience would take time.
-Another point in favour of the marathon.
+Another point in favour of doing a marathon.

 Back in, I want to say, November, I looked around a bit at the options for spring marathons.
 Gent caught my eye because of its proximity.
-Going by conversion from shorter distances, I might have also been able to run a top 20 (twenty) there.
+Going by a conversion my PBs on shorter distances, I might have also been able to run a top 20 (twenty) there.
 That always looks nice.
 Rotterdam also caught my eye.
 It is the Netherlands, so it is flat.
 I had heard it was well organised.
 I saw the results from previous years and I was going to have to work to be top 200 (two hundred).
 That meant there would be a lot of people to run with in case the going got hard.
 That has really dragged me through some bad spells in races in the past, so if I had to make a choice, Rotterdam would be it.
-And then I shelved the idea and sort of forgot about it.
+And then I shelved the idea and sort of forgot about marathons.

 Around the end of January, beginning of February, I thought about the marathon again.
 I opened the Rotterdam marathon website.
 It had already sold out and...
 I felt a pang of FOMO.
 That was the very moment that I realised I did want to run Rotterdam.
 Bit late, innit?

-Rotterdam marathon also has a "Vraag en Aanbod forum".
-Basically people with a ticket that do not want to use it any more, e.g., because of injury, can offer their ticket up for sale.
+Rotterdam marathon also has a "Vraag en Aanbod forum": people with a ticket that do not want to use it any more, e.g., because of an injury, can offer their ticket up for sale.
 Potential buyers then fill in their email address and hope the seller picks them to talk to.
 As I write this, I do not know whether they actually offered this in a language other than Dutch.
 Maybe not, to avoid